+Department.

-torce in the Fife Department, Department.
-Schedule D shall include all persons for whose duty special expert knowledge is required not included in Schedule E. Schedule E shall include physicians, chemists, nurses, orderlies and attendants in the city hospitals and asylums, surgeons in the Police Department and the Department of Public Parks, and medical officers in the
+Schedule D shall include all persons for whose duty special expert knowledge is required not included in Schedule E.

+Special expert knowledge is required not included in Schedule E. Schedule E. shall include physicians, chemists, nurses, orderlies and attendants in the city hospitals and asylums, surgeons in the Police Department and the Department of Public Parks, and medical officers in the Fire Department.